David Coleman (businessman): College Board

 David Coleman (left), Evelyn Brooks Higginbotham (center), and Henry Louis Gates Jr. (right) serve on a panel at the National Museum of African American History and Culture for the launch of AP African American Studies.

 On 16 May 2012, College Board chose Coleman as its president for the SAT.
 Coleman has spoken about the need for the College Board to expand access to college for minority and low-income students who have demonstrated college potential.
 In 2014, Coleman and the College Board announced a redesign of the SAT, implemented in the spring of 2016.
 Changes included no penalty for unanswered questions, removal of obscure vocabulary words, making the essay optional, and a partnership with the Khan Academy to provide free test prep resources.
 The College Board's proposed changes to the SAT were discussed in the New York Times Magazine.
 Coleman's College Board compensation for FY 2020 was over $2.56 million.
+College Board under Coleman's leadership faces immense criticism for underpaying teachers, prioritizing revenue over education, and excessively charging for tests, exacerbating economic inequality.